ComputationalRadiationPhysics/picongpu/docs/source/prgpatterns/lockstep.rst

 .. code-block:: bash

-    // variable 'worker' is provides by pmacc if the kernel launch macro `PMACC_LOCKSTEP_KERNEL()` is used.
+    // variable 'worker' is provided by pmacc if the kernel launch macro `PMACC_LOCKSTEP_KERNEL()` is used.
     // `frame` is a list which must be traversed collectively while( frame.isValid() )
     {